MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-history-server.md

     > Note: Playback for each job is allowed.
 When a job does not have any stage or haven’t complete, playback is not supported.

-5. Mouse scrolls to zoom in/out the graph, and you could click **Zoom to fit** to make it fit to screen.
++ Mouse scrolls to zoom in/out the graph, or click **Zoom to fit** to make it fit to screen.

     ![graph zoom to fit](./media/apache-spark-history-server/sparkui-graph-zoom2fit.png)

-6. Hover on stage to see the tooltip when there are failed tasks, and click on stage to open stage page.
++ Hover on stage to see the tooltip when there are failed tasks, and click on stage to open stage page.

     ![graph tooltip](./media/apache-spark-history-server/sparkui-graph-tooltip.png)

-7. The graph node will display the following information of each stage.
++ The graph node will display the following information of each stage.
     + ID.
     + Name or description.
     + Total task number.